Aric Nesbitt seeks bid for 20th State Senate District seat

-LAWTON — State Sen. Aric Nesbitt announced Tuesday he will seek a second term in office by running in the new 20th State Senate District.
+LAWTON — State Sen. Aric Nesbitt has announced he will seek a second term in office by running in the new 20th State Senate District.

 Nesbitt, R-Lawton, joins two other Republican candidates who have already filed for election in the new 20th District – Kaleb Hudson of Grand Rapids and Austin Kreutz of Allegan.